reecefowell/provision-ansible-mac/README.md

 TODO:

 - fix some homebrew cask links so that binary is linked from /Applications
-- figure out how to automate terminal.app's preferences so that "source ~/.zshrc" is run on new terminal
-- still having issues with fonts for oh-my-zshell themes
 - setup git github rate limit
 - add bower
 - add node.js